St0wy/how_to_pdf/README.md

 # how_to PDF

-To get the you must have [Typst](https://github.com/typst/typst) installed and the executable on the path.
+To get the PDF you must have [Typst](https://github.com/typst/typst) installed and the executable on the path.
 You can find the latest version in their GitHub release page.

 Once this is done, compile with :